amylour/FreeFido_v2/README.md

 ![ERD Image](documentation/wireframes/freefidov2.png)
 *Database Schema (ERD) for FreeFido displaying relationships between feature components saved within the database*

-This Entity Relationship Diagram(ERD) demonstrates how each feature interacts with each other and the connected database.
+This Entity Relationship Diagram(ERD) demonstrates how each feature interacts with each other and the connected PostgreSQL Database.
 Using Django's User Model, and Django AllAuth to carry out all user authentication, a user_id is created when the user registers with their username and email.
 This allows the user to edit a blank profile, create new articles, add comments and photos which will display their username, and create and manage their bookings.
 For future development, a Feedback system will be included allowing users to leave a review of the park.

 The Profile, Articles and Comments Models were inspired by the blog walkthrough by the Code Institute and the [Recipe App by Daisy McGirr](https://github.com/Daisy-McG/Recipe-Tutorial) during my learning of Django.
 They helped me to get a good and secure grasp of the templating structure and connected Python files to push my features further, make them my own and then develop my Booking and Gallery Models.

-My Booking Model collects data from the user about them and their dog(s) which can be used by the Admin to confirm the booking and entry to the park at their alloted time.
+My Booking Model collects data from the user about them and their dog(s) which can be used by the Admin to check the booking and allow entry to the park at their alloted time.
 The booking form displays a dropdown menu for Breed Choices and the hourly slots that are available for booking.
 A DateField allows that booking date to be chosen.

 Through the Admin Django Dashboard, the connected user_id to all data entered to the site means that the Admin can remove a User and their data completely through the additon of on_delete=models.CASCADE.
 At the moment, a user can remove any data they share with the site, but they cannot delete their account completely.
 This feature will come in the next version.